 Myth 4: If a casualty drinks bleach, try to induce vomiting.
 This can cause more damage to them, as the bleach burns again as the vomit leaves the body.
 The correct treatment would be to encourage the casualty to take sips of water to cool the burn and call for help immediately.

 Myth 5: You should put butter on burns.
 Oily substances keep the heat in.
 For minor burns and scalds, you should run the affected area under cold running water for at least a minimum of 20 minutes.
 Remove watches or rings if possible, dress the burn with cling film and get help immediately!

 Interested in learning more?

-Why not attend one of our First Aid Courses in High Wycombe and Marlow that we run regularly..
+Why not attend one of our First Aid Courses in High Wycombe and that we run regularly..
 Our dates for our First Aid Courses in High Wycombe in 2022 are now available to book on our website.
 These dates can be found under our our Open Course section.